jaragont/orchestration-workshop/_pages/4-optimisation-techniques.md

         return Item.price * cls.quantity
 ```

-To use hybrid attributes in the SQL query, we need to use the [`hybrid_property.expression()`](https://docs.sqlalchemy.org/en/20/orm/extensions/hybrid.html#sqlalchemy.ext.hybrid.hybrid_property.expression) modifier.
-This is because its SQL expression must be differentiated from the Python expression.

 Above, we've also added an expression modifier to the `item_total` hybrid property.
 Notice how this function is a class method and operates on the `OrderItems` and `Item` classes, similar to how we might do in the `select()` query.

 Consequently, our query to get the total cost of an order becomes even simpler.
 Here, we have directly accessed the hybrid expression in the query.